ppooll-dev/ll_externals/README.md

 ### 2. Verify

 - Check that `ll_externals.zip` was created.
-- Ensure externals and help patches are correct.
+- Ensure externals, docs, and help patches are correct.

 ### 3. Bump Version and Tag Release